boytchev/texture-generator/docs/camouflage.md

 * `info` &ndash; general info for the generator, contains its `name`
 * `fix( ... )` &ndash; reexport from core's equimaterial

-Note: *parameters* are the user-friendly set pattern characteristics, while *options* are the calculation-friendly characteristics, used internally by `pattern`.

 ### Online generator